 As a group, women and girls of color (WGOC) live at the intersection of multiple systems of oppression, yet few programs and organizations focus on their unique experiences, challenges and needs.
 Atlanta GLOW's programs seek to fill this gap by examining the intersectional factors that both drive and deny their leadership cultivation and opportunities.
 Our programs then prioritize a multi-pronged approach to help lead and launch traditionally marginalized young WGOC towards lives filled with opportunities for personal fulfillment, upward mobility, civic engagement and career advancement.

-Founded in 2014, Atlanta Growing Leadership Of Women (GLOW) is a 501(c)3 nonprofit organization that serves young women and girls, ages 14-25, from underserved communities.
+Founded in 2014, Atlanta GLOW is a faith-based 501(c)3 nonprofit organization that serves young women and girls, ages 14-25, from underserved communities.
 We want to see more girls grow up with the vision and motivation to change the pattern of poverty and challenge the system of inequality for themselves and future generations.
 Therefore, through our mentoring and life skills programs, Atlanta GLOW models and teaches the social-emotional, leadership and life skills they need to successfully transition to adulthood and become thriving, active members of society.
 Through Atlanta GLOW's assistance programs, we also provide access to food, school, hygiene and period supplies to help fight food insecurity, period poverty and learning loss in underserved communities while promoting the health, safety and wellness of WGOC and their families.

 LEADERSHIP AND STAFF